-Preset modes for DCI-P3, BT.709, and BT.2020 ensure you can work in the appropriate color spaces and gamma values.
+Preset modes for DCI-P3, BT.709, and BT.2020 ensure you can work in the appropriate colour spaces and gamma values.
 In addition, preset modes for PQ (DCI and BT.2100) and HLG (BT.2100) are available for viewing HDR content.
 With the built-in calibration sensor, you can conveniently adjust or maintain the brightness setting for each preset.

 Safe Area Marker

 A safe area marker designates the area of the screen that will be displayed when the monitor is connected to a particular device.
 This allows you to check that subtitles and other text will be visible.
-The color of the marker is changeable to ensure it remains with any imagery.
+The colour of the marker is changeable to ensure it remains with any imagery.

 The gamma level for each ColorEdge monitor is adjusted at the factory by measuring the R, G, and B gamma values from 0 - 255, then using the monitor's 24-bit look-up-table (LUT) to select the 256 most appropriate tones and achieve the desired value.
-This ensures the smoothest color gradations in your images.
+This ensures the smoothest colour gradations in your images.

-Stable Display Technology for Unrivaled ColorEdge Quality
+Stable Display Technology for Unrivalled ColorEdge Quality

 Uniformity Across the Screen

 Fluctuations in brightness and chromaticity on different parts of the screen are a common trait of LCD monitors.
-ColorEdge monitors are equipped with EIZO's patented digital uniformity equalizer (DUE) technology which counterbalances the influences that a fluctuating temperature may have on color temperature and brightness for stable image display.
+ColorEdge monitors are equipped with EIZO's patented digital uniformity equalizer (DUE) technology which counterbalances the influences that a fluctuating temperature may have on colour temperature and brightness for stable image display.

 Panel Size / Ratio